Donald Sutherland: Early life and education

 Donald McNichol Sutherland was born on 17 July 1935 at the Saint John General Hospital in Saint John, New Brunswick, Canada, the youngest son of Dorothy Isobel (1892–1956) and Frederick McLea Sutherland (1894–1983), who worked in sales and ran the local gas, electricity, and bus company.
 He was of Scottish, German, and English ancestry.
 His grandfather was a Scots church minister.
 As a child, he had rheumatic fever, hepatitis, and polio.
 During the first six years of his life, Sutherland and his family lived on present-day Kennebecasis River Road in Hampton, a town in Kings County, having moved there from Saint John while he was an infant.
 He first received education at a one-room schoolhouse in Hampton; Sutherland's family moved back to Saint John when he was six, his father having secured a position in the New Brunswick Power Company as its vice president and general manager.
 Sutherland attended the Victoria School in Saint John, and later played hockey for the school.
 During this time, Sutherland also practiced puppetry.

 In a letter Sutherland sent to a Saint John Free Public Library representative in 2017, he detailed how he and his family had lived in a farmhouse in Lakeside, located in present-day Hampton, before moving to Bridgewater, Nova Scotia, at the age of 12, where he spent his teenage years.
 He obtained his first part-time job, at the age of 14, as a news correspondent for local radio station CKBW.
-At the age of 19, Sutherland spent four months as an exchange student in Finland, where he lived near an iron mine located in Otanmäki, Kainuu.
+At the age of 19, Sutherland spent four months as an exchange student in Finland, where he lived near an iron mine in Otanmäki, Kainuu.

 Sutherland graduated from Bridgewater High School.
-He then began studying at the University of Toronto before transferring to its affiliate college, Victoria University, where he met his first wife Lois May Hardwick.
+He then began studying at the University of Toronto, initially in engineering before switching to English at Victoria College, where he met his first wife Lois May Hardwick.
 He graduated in 1958, with a dual degree in engineering and drama.
 He had at one point been a member of the "UC Follies" comedy troupe in Toronto.
 He changed his mind about becoming an engineer, and left Canada for Britain in 1957, studying at the London Academy of Music and Dramatic Art (LAMDA).